faizan4devloper/band-landing-page/README.md

           <div className={styles.formGroup}>
             <label>More Details</label>
             <textarea
-              placeholder="Enter your business details and scope of this demo in your usecase." rows="4"
+              placeholder="Enter your business details and scope of this demo in your use case." rows="4"
               required
             ></textarea>